 To provide a community based alternative to traditional case processing of juvenile offenders that promotes offender accountability, victim participation and reparation, while increasing community involvement, awareness and investment.

 History of the Community Youth Aid Panel Program

 In 1999, the Berks County Juvenile Probation Office, under the direction of current President Judge Arthur Grim, began the planning process to develop a Community Youth Aid Panel Program in Berks County.
 Although the program was new to Berks County, other counties in the state already had panels in place.
 As such, Berks was able to look at the existing programs without the need to “reinvent the wheel.”
 Representatives from Berks traveled to see panels and/or training in Bucks, Lebanon, Lehigh, York, Lancaster, and Montgomery Counties.
 Program manuals and literature were reviewed and the Community Youth Aid Panel Program was born in Berks County.
 The first trainings were held in the Spring of 2000 involving the Reading, Exeter, and Central Berks Police Departments.
 Five panels were formed and began to hear cases in the summer of 2000.
-Since that time, the Community Youth Aid Panel program has expanded to thirteen panels encompassing 32 police jurisdictions.
+Since that time, the Community Youth Aid Panel program has expanded to twelve panels encompassing more than 32 police jurisdictions.

 Other Community Youth Aid Panel Information: